 In-depth study of post-harvest requirements for specialized floral crops.
 Exposure to novel floral materials with an emphasis on special events and wedding designs.
 Mass marketing, retail price structuring and mass-production concepts are covered.
-A fee of $75 is charged for this course.

 (Formerly offered as HORT 3540.)
 Three credits.
 Taught with SAPL 540.
 Not open for credit to graduate students.
 Bonelli

 Fundamentals related to horticultural specialty businesses with particular emphasis on the retail and contracting areas.
 Specialty and mass merchandising firms are considered and compared.

 Structural and functional components of plant systems.
 Provision of ecosystem services.
 Overviews of a wide spectrum of planted systems including streetscaping, green roofs and green walls, rain gardens and bioretention, and phytoremediation systems.
 Techniques of soil modification.
 Plant selection.
 Establishment and maintenance of woody and herbaceous plants: planting, preservation, pruning, mulching, irrigation, and fertilization.

 (Formerly offered as HORT 3560.)
 Three credits.
 Taught with SAPL 560.
 Kuzovkina